Part two focuses on Do or Not to DO – Help a Child Deal with Emotional Outbursts.

 It is normal to feel overwhelmed and sometimes confused by your child’s emotional outbursts.
 Let them know that you acknowledge their emotions even when you don’t understand why they behave in the way they do.
 Feeling ‘understood’ can significantly help your child in the journey of recognizing, coping, and understanding their feelings.
 Do not try to ‘fix’ your child’s emotions, and neither should you refer to them as ‘wimps.’

-NOTE: Emotional outbursts are not signs of weakness: We all have different temperaments, and sensitivity could be a part of your child’s temperament.
+As a side note: Emotional outbursts are not signs of weakness: We all have different temperaments, and sensitivity could be a part of your child’s temperament.

 Teach Them Emotional Regulation Tactics: